rahulranjansah/hapsira/docs/source/quickstart.md

 ## Defining the orbit: {{ Orbit }} objects

-The core of poliastro are the {{ Orbit }} objects inside the {py:class}`poliastro.twobody` module.
+The core of `hapsira` are the {{ Orbit }} objects inside the {py:class}`hapsira.twobody` module.
 They store all the required information to define an orbit:

 - The body acting as the central body of the orbit, for example the Earth.
 - The position and velocity vectors or the orbital elements.
 - The time at which the orbit is defined.